Official websites use .mil

 To make changes to your TEB, go to https://www.dmdc.osd.mil/milconnect/.

 MONTGOMERY GI BILL-ACTIVE DUTY

 To qualify for the MGI Bill, service members must have served under qualifying Title 10 active duty service on or after July 1, 1985, or served under Title 32 AGR service after Nov.
 29, 1989.
 They must complete a mobilization of at least two continuous years or complete 20 months of a two-year mobilization and be discharged at the convenience of the government.
 Finally, they must have paid in $1,200 and received an honorable discharge.
 Effective Oct.
-1, 2021, the VA pays a stipend of $2,150 per month to full-time service members and $1,664 per month to service members attending 3/4 time.
+1, 2023, the VA pays a stipend of $2,358 per month with 3+ years of active service to full-time service members and $1,913 for 2-3 years.

 CREDENTIALING TUITION ASSISTANCE